Custom Solutions

 Requirement

-High volume electronics manufacturer required a drop-in part replacement upgrade for an end-of-life PC133, ECC registered SDR 144-pin SODIMM.
-The driving force behind this project is for the customer the costly development of a new ASIC and board redesign.
-A drop-in replacement will extend the life of existing products and ASIC inventory.
+A high volume electronics manufacturer required a drop-in part replacement upgrade for an end-of-life PC133, ECC registered SDR 144-pin SO-DIMM.
+The driving force behind this project was the costly development of a new ASIC and the associated board redesign.
+A drop-in replacement would extend the life of existing products and ASIC inventory.

-Develop an FPGA based SDR – MDDR Bridge IP Core capable of translating the timings of the SDR memory interface to the timings used by MDDR devices and to provide a functional upgrade path for the existing SODIMM module.
+The challenge was to develop an FPGA based SDR – MDDR Bridge IP Core capable of translating the timings of the existing ASIC based SDR memory interface into the timings used by the newer MDDR devices and thus provide a functional upgrade path for the existing SO-DIMM module.
 As a drop-in upgrade, the design must fully comply with the timings existing ASIC, board delays and memory interface while complying with the tREF refresh, CAS latency CL and device initialization requirements of the MDDR substitute memory.

 Solution